 PREVIOUS EXPERIENCE IN EMBEDDED SOFTWARE DEVELOPMENT

-As a rule, customers are searching for the external embedded software development services for two reasons: first, because of the inability to quickly ramp up their in-house development resources and second, because they need to get access to the technical capabilities beyond the expertise of the in-house staff.
-By selecting the embedded software outsourcing company with a rich portfolio you gain access to the experience in various products and industries that outsourcing service provider has accumulated during his work in the past.
-This considered being one of the main outsourcing advantages which also nicely works for embedded software projects as well.
+As a rule, customers are searching for external embedded software development services for two reasons: first, because of the inability to quickly ramp up their in-house development resources, and second, because they need to get access to the technical capabilities beyond the expertise of the in-house staff.
+By selecting the embedded software outsourcing company with a rich portfolio, you gain access to the experience in various products and industries that the outsourcing service provider has accumulated during their work in the past.
+This is considered one of the main outsourcing advantages, which also nicely works for embedded software projects as well.

 We can take Existek as an example of a company that provides embedded software outsourcing in multiple domains.
-Our expertise includes SDK development, firmware development, technical support of third-party solutions and integration with such solutions.
-Experience in the development of embedded software projects for the IoT, wearables and industrial automation may also be considered as a nice recommendation.
+Our expertise includes SDK development, firmware development, technical support of third-party solutions, and integration with such solutions.
+Experience in the development of embedded software projects for the IoT, wearables, and industrial automation may also be considered a nice recommendation.

 Embedded outsourcing companies who gained knowledge in various industries and hardware will be able to fuel your product with innovations.
-For example, the outsourcing company that has previously successfully worked on the projects related to the wearables is likely to be very good in making any device more power-efficient.
-They know how to allocate the limited amount of energy by putting the hardware that is not in use in the sleep mode thus minimize the power consumption.
-This know-how can be a valuable addition for those, who development hardware that has to be very efficient in terms of power consumption, like the IoT devices.
-In-house developers or architects who worked all the time with the devices that have the unlimited and stable power source, like the smart home gadgets, simply wasn’t in the situations where they have to fight for every extra hour of working from the battery, so they’re likely to less advanced in saving power.
-Who knows, maybe lower power consumption will become the product’s competitive advantage and become the decision criteria for the buyers.
+For example, the outsourcing company that has previously successfully worked on projects related to wearables is likely to be very good at making any device more power-efficient.
+They know how to allocate a limited amount of energy by putting the hardware that is not in use in sleep mode, thus minimizing power consumption.
+This know-how can be a valuable addition for those developing hardware that has to be very efficient in terms of power consumption, like IoT devices.
+In-house developers or architects who worked all the time with devices that have an unlimited and stable power source, like smart home gadgets, simply weren’t in situations where they have to fight for every extra hour of working from the battery, so they’re likely to less advanced in saving power.
+Who knows, maybe lower power consumption will become the product’s competitive advantage and the buyers’ decision criteria.

 TECHNOLOGY EXPERTISE AND TECHNICAL SKILLS EVALUATION

-Usually, when you start any offshore outsourcing project service provider gives the bunch of the resumes of the developers who are supposed to be allocated to the project.
-And these development initiatives are not exclusion.
-In this paragraph, we will try to give an exact definition of the embedded software developer and how to evaluate his expertise.
+Usually, when you start any offshore outsourcing project service provider gives a bunch of the resumes of the developers who are supposed to be allocated to the project.
+And these development initiatives are not an exclusion.
+In this paragraph, we will try to give an exact definition of embedded software developers and how to evaluate their expertise.

 Embedded software engineers are a relatively rare breed these days.
-In retrospective, 20 years ago the guy who was working on the hardware prototyping was the same developer who writes low-level code for that hardware.
-The industry has shifted since then and large companies have allocated those responsibilities between different roles.
+In retrospect, 20 years ago, the guy who was working on the hardware prototyping was the same developer who wrote low-level code for that hardware.
+The industry has shifted since then, and large companies have allocated those responsibilities between different roles.
 However, the survey shows that this old tradition is slowly coming back.
-For comparison, 20% of embedded systems engineers worked with hardware and software at the same time in 2010 when in 2017 you can expect that nearly 30% of them are working with both.
+For comparison, 20% of embedded systems engineers worked with hardware and software at the same time in 2010, while in 2017, you can expect that nearly 30% of them are working with both.
 It would be nice if you could find at least one of those specialists on the list of CVs and hire him for your embedded software outsourcing project.
-He’d definitely be a good addition to the dedicated development team.
+They’d definitely be an excellent addition to the dedicated development team.

 Obviously, the set of technical skills required from the developer will highly rely on the type of your project and its specifications.
-Further, we will try to picture the averaged portrait of the embedded software developer.
-First of all, he must be experienced in writing the code on C and C++.
-Second, he has to feel comfortable with Embedded Linux and the real-time operating systems (RTOS) which will allow him to work with the limited system resources and, for example, operate CPU usage in the most effective way.
+Further, we will try to picture the average portrait of the embedded software developer.
+First of all, they must be experienced in writing code in C and C++.
+Second, they have to feel comfortable with Embedded Linux and the real-time operating systems (RTOS), which will allow them to work with the limited system resources and, for example, operate CPU usage in the most effective way.
 These are the essential skills that distinguish the professional developer.

 In addition, when the engineers who are working with software exclusively have to know the programming languages, this developer has to have deep knowledge of the hardware and chips.
-New trendy processor technologies are as important to know as trendy languages.
-The processors are the key component and the embedded systems and software are built around them.
+New trendy processor technologies are as essential to know as trendy languages.
+The processors are the critical component, and the embedded systems and software are built around them.

 A qualified embedded software developer should be familiar with control systems, data structures, algorithms, and hardware design language.

-When you or your in-house team will be conducting the interviews with the offshore developers pay attention to how effectively they can express their thoughts and ideas about the system design graphically.
-Any developer should be able to explain what’s on his mind using a block diagram, pictures or clouds or any tools that helping to describe the concepts.
+When you or your in-house team is conducting the interviews with the offshore developers, pay attention to how effectively they can express their thoughts and ideas about the system design graphically.
+Any developer should be able to explain what’s on their mind using a block diagram, pictures or clouds, or any tools that help to describe the concepts.
 Especially, this is meaningful in distributed working environments where knowledge transfer between outsourced and in-house developers in both ways is a must.

 MANAGEMENT OF THE EMBEDDED SOFTWARE OUTSOURCING PROJECT

-Now let’s discuss this question using the real embedded software examples.
+Now let’s discuss this question using real embedded software examples.

-In 2012 Existek has developed software and hardware for the control module of the Carpenter Group water treatment system which later has been installed in many private households in California.
+In 2012 Existek developed software and hardware for the control module of the Carpenter Group water treatment system, which later was installed in many private households in California.
 The product was released to the market in a straight timeline and budget.
-Here’s a short description of the product functionality to give you an idea of the project complexity.
-Users are able to monitor and control water supply remotely via 3G/4G or GPRS on the user web portal.
-The system is completely automatic but if the needed user can see system status and remotely change settings or start/stop some procedures via the web-based control panel.
-The device construction also allows the user to tweak it manually if needed as it includes the control panel with screen and buttons.
+Here’s a short description of the product functionality to give you an idea of the project’s complexity.
+Users are able to monitor and control the water supply remotely via 3G/4G or GPRS on the user web portal.
+The system is completely automatic, but if needed, the user can see the system status and remotely change settings or start/stop some procedures via the web-based control panel.
+The device construction also allows the user to tweak it manually if needed, as it includes a control panel with a screen and buttons.

-As it has been said above, the Carpenter Group water treatment system project has been completed within the planned budget and time.
-To achieve that we focused on such aspects as:
+As has been said above, the Carpenter Group water treatment system project has been completed within the planned budget and time.
+To achieve that, we focused on such aspects as:

 Managing the project closely with smaller tasks

 Our project management secured the project from the budget and time overhead.
-As for the costs, the customer was able to avoid transaction costs overhead which can be relatively high in outsourcing in comparison to the in-house development (15 to 60 percent and 5 to 10 percent of contract value respectively).
+As for the costs, the customer was able to avoid transaction costs overhead which can be relatively high in outsourcing compared to the in-house development (15 to 60 percent and 5 to 10 percent of the contract value, respectively).
 The project timeline was completed successfully because smaller tasks have mitigated many of the risks related to embedded outsourcing.